Book by: Miranda J Taylor

 Genre: Historical Fiction

 Finley grasped Kit's wrist and led her aside.
 “I’ve found someone who knew your husband.
 They met on the diggings at Ballarat.
-He wants to speak to you in person – he won’t tell me
+He wants to speak to you in person – he won’t tell me what he knows.”

 “Where is this man?”